-Assistants are eligible to receive a tuition and service fee waiver (which includes the activity fee, the intercollegiate athletic fee, the Career Center fee, and the Health Services fee [maximum of 8 credit hours for fall and spring semesters; maximum of 4 credit hours for summer semester]) for qualifying course work.
+Assistants are eligible to receive a tuition waiver for up to 12 credit hours in the fall and spring semesters.
+They will also receive a service fee waiver (which includes the activity fee, the intercollegiate athletic fee, the Career Center fee, and the Health Services fee) for a maximum of 8 credit hours for fall and spring semesters and a maximum of 4 credit hours for the summer semester.
 General fees and course fees are not waived.
-(Note: Undergraduate course work will not be paid for with assistantship tuition/service fee waiver benefits unless formally specified as a degree requirement by the graduate degree program.)
-If he/she served as an assistant during a semester preceding a summer session, he/she is eligible for a tuition waiver for a maximum of 6 hours during that summer session.
+The waivers are only applicable to qualifying course work.
+Undergraduate course work will not be paid for with an assistantship tuition/service fee waiver unless formally specified as a degree requirement by the graduate program.
+If an assistant served as an assistant during a semester preceding a summer session, that assistant is eligible for a tuition waiver for a maximum of 6 hours during that summer session.
 It is important to note that assistants are entitled to a maximum of 30 credit hours of tuition waived during the academic year (fall, spring, summer).
 Assistants will be billed for any course taken beyond 30 hours and charged the in-state tuition rate.